 Kelly said Gelman then got out of the car and confronted a couple, allegedly stabbing a man in the hands and taking his car keys.
 That man was treated and released at a hospital, Kelly said.
 The car, a Nissan, was later found in Queens.

 Shelton Pottinger told reporters he was that victim.
-"He looked crazy," he said of the man who stabbed him.
+"He looked crazy," he said of the suspect.
 "He looked like a crazy guy."

-He said the man pulled a knife and a gun and told him to get out of the car or he would kill him.
+He said the suspect pulled a knife and a gun and told him to get out of the car or he would kill him.

 "I was shocked," he said.
 "I didn't know what to do."
 But he said he decided to fight, and moved over into the passenger seat.
 "I was trying to kick him to get him out."